crramirez/windows-uwp.es-es/windows-apps-src/monetize/log-custom-events-for-dev-center.md

 ---
 author: Xansky
 Description: You can log custom events from your UWP app and review those events in the Usage report in Partner Center.
-title: Registrar eventos personalizados para el centro de partners ms.author: mhopkins ms.date: 06/01/2018 ms.topic: article
+title: Registrar eventos personalizados para el Centro de partners ms.author: mhopkins ms.date: 06/01/2018 ms.topic: article